dhirajpatra/docker-django-celery-postgres/README.md

 ## Contributing

-- You can forn this repo and update in your repo.
+- You can fork this repo and update in your repo.
 After that you can make a pull request to merge with this repo.

 ## Troubleshooting